mavlink/mavlink-devguide/en/protocol/camera_def.md

 #### Exclusion Rules

-Some parameters are only compatible when some other parameter is set to some specific option.
-For example, Shutter Speed and ISO would only be available when the camera is set to Manual Exposure mode and not shown when the camera is set to Auto Exposure mode.
+Some parameters are only relevant when some other parameter is set to some specific option.
+For example, shutter speed and ISO would only be available when the camera is set to *manual* exposure mode and not shown when the camera is set to *auto* exposure mode.
 To specify this behavior, you would use the `exclusion` element:

 ```XML
         <parameter name="CAM_EXPMODE" type="uint32" default="0">